SumitJadiya/JSFromZeroToInfinity/README.md

   }, 1000)
   ```

-- Promises : It solves the problem of callback hell
+- Promises : It solves the problem of callback hell (known as promisifying)

   ```
   An object that is used as a placeholder for the future result of an asynchronous operation